hummat/hummat.github.io/_posts/2021-05-27-on-context.md

 # {{ page.title }}

 Welcome to this little journey where we discover some fundamental concepts in the realm of (machine) learning, namely context and attention.
-There story is told in two acts: 1.
+The story is told in two acts: 1.
 Why and 2.
 How.
 We will cover the _why_ and the legacy part of _how_ in this article and then take a closer look at a modern approach in the next one.

 ## Why?
 Conceiving context